anywhichway/node-fetch-event/README.md

 HINT: If you set `cacheWorkers` to false during development, you will not have to restart your server when you change the worker code, just reload your browser.

 Note: `workerFailureMode` may not work as expected during BETA.
-With clustering and Workers, the `node-fetch-event` server is very rresilibe to crashes, but they could occur.
+With clustering and Workers, the `node-fetch-event` server is very resilient to crashes, but they could occur.

 ## Routes

-The server route specification is an object the keys of which are pathnames to match the request URL and values, objects with the surface `{path,maxAge,timeout,maxIdle,useQuery}`.
-The `maxAge` property is in seconds and tells the server how long it can cache the worker.
-The `timeout` is in miliseconds and tells the server how long it should wait for a response prior to return an error to the client.
-The `maxIdle` is how long the server should let a worker be idle before stopping it.
-THe `useQuery` flag tells the server to parse quiery string values into parameters to pass to the Worker.
-For example:
+The server route specification is an object the keys of which are pathnames to match the request URL and values, objects with the surface
+`{path,useQuery,maxAge,timeout,maxIdle,maxTime,cpuUsage,maxOldGenerationSizeMb,maxYoungGenerationSizeMb,stackSizeMb,codeRangeSizeMb}`.
+`path` can be relative to the directory from which the server is running, or a remote URL.
+The `useQuery` flag tells the server to parse query string values into parameters to pass to the Worker, see [Routes and Query Strings](#routes-and-query-strings).
+See the server options documentation, `workerLimits`, for definitions of other route options.

+Here is a bsic example:

 ```javascript
 {